aamirazad/tigertutoringtool/content/basenback/romeo-juliet-1.md

 Check Notes.

-8. What reason for his sadness does Benvolio give to Romeo about the woman he loves.
+8. What reason for his sadness does Benvolio give to Romeo about the woman he loves?

 Romeo mentions this many times. hint: In Elizabethan England being pure was very important.